 Published on Sep 4, 2012

-A convertible version of the hatchback will be available late 2012 or early 2013 for the 2013 model year.
-The convertible version will be available with both the gasoline and diesel engines.
+A VW Beetle convertible version of the hatchback will be available late 2012 or early 2013 for the 2013 model year.
+The VW Beetle convertible version will be available with both the gasoline and diesel engines.
 Transmission will be a five- and six-speed manual and the fast-shifting six-speed DSG automatic.
 Volkswagen plans to launch three special editions to celebrate the new chop top variant.
-"Fifties", "Sixties", and "Seventies" special editions will feature special period accurate colors, wheels, and interior options.
-These "authentic reproductions", as Volkswagen calls them, will be sold in Europe this summer and the U.S. in the autumn of 2012.
+"VW Beetle Fifties", "VW Beetle Sixties", and "VW Beetle Seventies" special editions will feature special period accurate colors, wheels, and interior options.
+These "VW Beetle authentic reproductions", as Volkswagen calls them, will be sold in Europe this summer and the U.S. in the autumn of 2012.